MatteoSerafino/Python-Networks/README.md

 They are just a short overview, which should give to the reader a sense of what can be done with Networks using python.

-These Jupyter Notebooks were used on March 1 and April 11, 2021 during the class of Complex-Network at the CCNY:
+These Jupyter Notebooks were used during the class of Complex-Network at the CCNY:

-Lecture 3: Introduction to Python for Network Analysis and Visualization (part 1 and part 2).
+Lecture 2
+1) social_media_analysis_part1.ipynb
+2) social_media_analysis_part2.ipynb
+3)
+These two notebooks guide us through different applications of neural networks in social media analysis: understanding audience sentiment and engagement predictions.
+In the first part, we focuses on using a neural network for **sentiment analysis**.
+We explore techniques for preprocessing social media data, such as tokenization and vectorization, and train a neural network model to classify the sentiment (e.g., positive, neutral, or negative) within posts.
+This helps us understand audience emotions and feedback.
+In the second part, we extend the analysis by training a neural network to **predict future interactions** or engagement metrics based on past data.
+By leveraging previous post engagements, such as likes or comments, we develop a model to forecast future trends, which can be applied to improve social media strategy and audience engagement predictions.

 ##############################################################################################